 India today

 The following year, support for BJP increased significantly, especially in the Indian-dominated northern states of India.
 It seemed then, that she will be one of the main parties in India in the years to come 90.
 The situation of the city of Ayodhya has not yet been settled, however, BJP ceased to use this case for political games.
-In the local elections at the end 1993 R. it lost power in three of the five previously ruled states and barely retained its position in Raja-state.
-However, in the next state elections in 1995 R. she succeeded with Shiv Sena, another fundamentalist party, take power in Maharashtra.
+In the local elections at the end 1993 r. it lost power in three of the five previously ruled states and barely retained its position in Raja-state.
+However, in the next state elections in 1995 r. she succeeded with Shiv Sena, another fundamentalist party, take power in Maharashtra.
 Events, which took place in Ayodhya, is currently investigating the Supreme Court of Uttar Pradeśu.
 The top-down practice of appointing people from the so-called.
 "Backward classes", who belong to the lowest strata of Hindu society, caused religious riots.
 Some parties gained a lot of support thanks to this policy, but these changes also contributed to the outbreak of social unrest in many parts of the country, for example the recent student protests in Uttar Pradesh.
 Such a system also discourages the lower strata of the Muslim community, who does not want to pursue professions intended for the lower class of Hindus.
 The practice of restricting access to certain positions contributed to the loss of the gains of such great figures, jak mahatma gandhi, who fought tirelessly to improve the situation of the lower strata.
 The caste system triumphed again.
 Hope remains, that a liberal economic policy will lead to the situation, in which the developing private sector in many areas of the economy will replace the state and the aforementioned practices will gradually disappear.
-At the end 1994 R. Congress (I) he failed in the Andhra Pradesh state election (Rao's native state) and in Karnataka, where the number of seats fell from 178 do 35.
+At the end 1994 r.
+Congress (I) he failed in the Andhra Pradesh state election (Rao's native state) and in Karnataka, where the number of seats fell from 178 do 35.
 Hard to say, which caused such a huge drop in voters' confidence in Rao's party, but the current corruption scandals and the government's economic policy undoubtedly contributed to this.
 There is rapid liberalization in the economy, but a reduction in agricultural subsidies, as well as high inflation (ok.
 11% annually) caused the living conditions of millions of farmers and workers to deteriorate.
-Despite these problems, however, it is worth remembering, that 50% people living in democratic countries live in India and, as the events of 1977 R., it is a stable democracy.
+Despite these problems, however, it is worth remembering, That 50% people living in democratic countries live in India and, as the events of 1977 r., it is a stable democracy.
 Otherwise, despite problems with population growth, poverty in the countryside, corruption and opportunism of politicians, India is a country, who is able to feed its inhabitants without importing food.
 They can too – with little foreign aid – produce high-class technical devices, they also have an independent and extremely critical press, and there are little or no problems with security or hassle with customs officials, which cannot be said about other countries.